Madhu-Naggari/calculatorApp/README.md

 - ⚡ Just **25 lines of JavaScript** (clean and efficient)
 - 📱 Responsive design for desktop and mobile
 - 🧼 Minimal and accessible UI
-- 🧩 Built with only HTML, CSS, and vanilla JavaScript
+- 🧩 Built with only HTML, CSS, and JavaScript

 ---